JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 *   All binaries are backwards compatible; that means a newer compiler can read older binaries (for example, 1.3 understands 1.0 through 1.2).
 *   Older compilers reject binaries that rely on new features (for example, the 1.0 compiler rejects binaries that use coroutines).
-*   Preferably (but we can't guarantee it), the binary format is mostly forwards compatible with the next feature release, but not later ones
+*   Preferably (but we can't guarantee it), the binary format is mostly forwards compatible with the next language release, but not later ones
     (in the cases when new features are not used, for example, 1.3 can understand most binaries from 1.4, but not 1.5).

 This protocol is designed for comfortable updates as no project can be blocked from updating its dependencies even if it's using a slightly outdated compiler.